al-shaikhli-w/vegeasy/README.md

 #VEGEASY

-vegeasy is platform that help you to 🥘 without any experiences 🤞, resolving the issue of finding 🌱 recipes.
+<p>vegeasy is platform that help you to 🥘 without any experiences 🤞, resolving the issue of finding 🌱 recipes.</p>